ans-group/docs.ukfast.co.uk/source/network/policy/fastnetmon.md

 This action is taken to prevent either our entire network or just a segment of it from being taken offline by an attack.

-- If a threshold is met and the systems believe there to be a targeted attack, the targeted IP address will be temporarily blocked, while the block is in place, networking is suspended to protect the network and the client’s
+- If a threshold is met and the systems believe there to be a targeted attack, the targeted IP address will be temporarily blocked, while the block is in place, networking is suspended to protect the network and other clients

 - The bans will be automatically lifted after approximately 30 minutes, should the attack continue, this will then be reinstated